 You’ve just gotta start with the welcome bonus, right?

-If you’re going to test out a card to see if it’s a good fit for the long-term, there’s nothing like a little incentive to give it a try, and with the Amex Gold Card, you can expect welcome bonuses to between 35,000 and 50,000 Membership Rewards points, though targeted offers for up to 75,000 points do appear every few years.
+If you’re going to test out a card to see if it’s a good fit for the long-term, there’s nothing like a little incentive to give it a try, and with the Amex Gold Card, you can expect welcome bonuses to between 35,000 and 50,000 Membership Rewards points.

 Hot tip: American Express will only let you get the welcome bonus of a particular card once per lifetime.
 Keep in mind that getting this card will impact your 5/24 status with Chase — which limits approvals to people with under 5 new cards in a 24 month period.
 Amex has its own set of application and bonus rules you should know.

 Great Bonus Categories

 While the Amex Platinum is pretty much the champion of perks, the Amex Gold’s bonus categories and lower annual fee are the main reason it can be better for earning Membership Rewards points.
 Here’s a quick breakdown of the bonus categories you’ll enjoy on all spending with the Amex Gold Card, including…

 - 4X Amex Points on dining (worldwide)

 - 4X Amex Points at US supermarkets up to $25,000 per year

 - 3X Amex Points on flights purchased directly from an airline or via Amex Travel

 Notably, American Express expanded the dining bonus category from US restaurants only, to all restaurants including those abroad.
 Since the Amex Gold doesn’t have any foreign transaction fees, this is a huge upgrade for all meals while traveling.